-Pe r Share Total
+Pei r Share Tota Total

 Initial public offering price US\$ US\$

 Underwriting discounts and commissions(1) US\$ US\$

 Proceeds to us before expenses US\$ US\$

 Proceeds before expenses to the selling shareholders US\$ US\$

-(1) See "Underwriting" for a detailed description of compensation payable to the underwriters.
+(1)See "Underwriting" for a detailed description of compensation payable to the underwriters.
+We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+See "Underwriting."

-To the extent that the underwriters sell more than common shares, the underwriters have the option to purchase up to an aggregate of additional common shares from the selling shareholders at the initial public offering price less the underwriting discounts and commissions for 30 days after the date of this prospectus.
+To the extent that the underwriters sell more than common shares, the underwriters have the option to purchase up to an aggregate additional common shares from the selling shareholders at the initial public offering price less the underwriting discounts and commissions of for 30 days after the date of this prospectus.